 How safe is Tylenol?

 Tylenol is very safe when taken exactly as directed.
 However, it can be extremely dangerous in overdose.
-The danger comes from the fact that it is an ingredient in many cold medicines, making accidental overdose common.
+Tylenol is found in many cold and flu medicines.
+Taking more than one of these products can cause an accidental overdose.

 What are the side effects of Tylenol?